anz-containers/eks-workshop/eks/README.md

       cd ~

-   Once you are in your home directory, run the following commans
+   Once you are in your home directory, run the following commands

       cd ~